Roodkapje is Rotterdam's local laboratory for

 (genealogy)

 In 2019, Roodkapje introduced its artist-in-residency programs dubbed the Hamburger Community of Art & Live.
-Since then 26 artists have been developing and showing their work, both in solo exhibitions and working collaboratively with mentors such as Mette Sterre, Nora Turato, Rory Pilgrim and Alexandra Philips.
+Since then 26 artists have been developing and showing their work, both in solo exhibitions and in collaboration with mentors such as Mette Sterre, Nora Turato, Alexandra Philips and the Laboratory of Insurrectionary Imagination.

 In 2023, the former two artist residencies Hamburger Community of Art & Live merged into one program Hamburger Community – Test Site.
-Interdisciplinary collaboration with each other and the public is its core.
-During a year of research with artist and researchers Katinka de Jonge and Simon Kentgens, Roodkapje learned more about collective artistic exchange and experimented with different forms of meeting, exchanging, plotting and colluding.
-This fed into the open call for the Hamburger Community this year, setting it up for a year of collaborative experiment between residents, team and public.
+Alongside artist and researchers Katinka de Jonge and Simon Kentgens, Roodkapje learned more about collective artistic exchange and experimented with different forms of meeting, exchanging, plotting and colluding.
+Collectivity and interdisciplinary collaboration remain at the core of the Hamburger Community in 2024 and 2025, where residents take the Happening as their main focus.

-The Hamburger Community organizes eight Happenings, in collaboration with each other, each other’s collectives, friends, comrades and mentors.
-During these public moments, anything can happen: it could be a workshop, a performance, a jam, printing or reading session, a concert or an exhibition.
-They are encouraged to experiment and try out ideas directly with the public and engage with different audiences.
-These Happenings will in turn inspire fellow artists who will work with their traces and develop pieces for the Anarchive.
-Roodkapje starts their Anarchive in May, 2024 working together with makers outside of the Hamburger Community, transforming the spirit of the Happenings into suggestions for new beginnings, relations and ways of being.
+The Hamburger Community organizes five Happenings, in collaboration with each other, each other’s collectives, friends, colleagues, comrades, chosen family and mentors.
+During these public moments, anything can happen… Experimentation and bold artistic choices are encouraged.
+The Happenings in turn inspire fellow artists who take on the role of anarchivists and work with their experience of the Happenings to develop pieces for Roodkapje’s anarchive.
+The anarchive is an exhibition of works that have transformed the spirit of the Happenings into suggestions for new beginnings, relations and ways of being.

 Current residents